 |Entry requirements||A good first degree + at least 2 years’ management experience|

 Alliance Manchester Business School has taught Masters’ programmes in healthcare leadership for over 50 years.
 Our global community of healthcare management alumni includes over 2,000 graduates working in influential leadership positions.
 As a student on our programme, you will gain immediate access to this network, which offers unrivalled opportunities to make global connections and share expertise.

 Dr Stephen Brookes, Senior Fellow in Public Policy and Management

-Stephen is a regular contributor to the Full-time MBS and Global Part-time MBA.
+Stephen is a senior fellow in public policy and management and specialises in leadership and organisational development.
+In addition to leading the MSc International Healthcare Management, Stephen is a regular contributor to the Full-time MBS and Global Part-time MBA.
 He has a unique blend of experience at a senior level in the police, central and regional government, and local government.
 He also has a sound academic background, having completed his PhD in 2004 and increasingly publishing in academic journals and books, and presenting papers at conferences.

 Immediately prior to his appointment at Alliance MBS, Stephen was the Home Office Director for the Government Office for the East Midlands for almost six years.
 During this time Stephen had considerable experience of working with partnerships, supporting performance improvement programmes, and facilitating and leading change.